emilyeserven/emilyeserven.github.io/_flexfolio/projects/dam.md

 ## Responsibilities

 This project had three people involved, including me.
-The other students ([Jon](https://www.instagram.com/jonathantaylr/) and [Stephen](http://stephenrozo.com/)) worked on user experience research and design, and I only was involved in the development of the application.
+The other students ([Jon](https://www.instagram.com/jonathantaylr/) and [Stephen](http://stephenrozo.com/)) worked on user experience research and design, and I was involved in the development of the application.

 ## Process

-My part of the project once I received a wireframe from Stephen.
-The original plan was to just adapt that to a static HTML & CSS prototype, but I ended up doing a basic ReactJS app.
-This prototype used React concepts such as state[^state], components and props[^props], and even integrating another package (`react-popup`).
+My part of the project began once I received the wireframe from Stephen.
+The original plan was to adapt that to a static HTML & CSS prototype, but I ended up doing a basic ReactJS app.
+This prototype used React concepts such as state[^state], components and props[^props], and even integrating another package called `react-popup`.

-The next phase was adding the real design.
+The next phase was adding the full design.
 This included aesthetic updates like icons (using `react-icons`) and colors, but also more structural updates.
 I took the time to introduce routing through React Router and added slots where content from a temporary `json` file could be inserted according to those React Router routes.
 (More details lower in this case study.)

 While I have not yet had time to add database integration (using a MERN stack), the application is in a good place where it would not take too much time to integrate.